Jenloke/AndroidCompose-Activity/README.md

 #### How to Run

-- For Front End
-  - Open app folder in Andriod Studio
+###### Run Back-End Server first before the Android Application

 - For Back End
   - cd command to the "backend" folder
   - run "npm install"
   - run npm start

+- For Android Application
+  - Open app folder in Andriod Studio
+  - Click "Sync Project with Gradle Files" Button

 ###### Note App will not work properly without the backend server running